Bluy History, Family Crest & Coats of Arms

 Early Origins of the Bluy family

-Cornwall and Devon, where the name could also have been derived from the Cornish "blyth" as in blyth wolf.
-CITATION[CLOSE]
+The surname Bluy was first found in Cornwall and Devon, where the name could also have been derived from the Cornish "blyth" as in blyth wolf.

 Early History of the Bluy family